 Small Change That Changes Lives

-Since Lake Region Electric Cooperative, Inc. was formed on September 17, 1949, we have been dedicated to helping the people in Oklahoma live better lives, not only with affordable electric power but through our involvement in a number of important community endeavors.
+Since Lake Region Electric Cooperative, Inc. was formed on September 17, 1949, we have been dedicated to helping the people in Oklahoma live better lives, not only with affordable electric power but through our involvement in several essential community endeavors.

 With Operation Round-Up, an innovative community service fundraising program, we can share a simple and rewarding way for Lake Region Electric Cooperative, Inc. members to help support worthwhile projects in our service areas.

 Operation Round-Up is just what the name implies.
-Each month, Lake Region Electric Cooperative, "rounds up" the electric bill of participating members to the next highest dollar.
+Each month, Lake Region Electric Cooperative "rounds up" the electric bill of participating members to the next highest dollar.
 For example, a member's monthly bill of $52.73 would be automatically rounded up to $53.00, with the additional 27 cents going to the Operation Round-Up fund.
-Donations are tax-deductible and members will be sent a summary of their yearly contributions in December and January.
+Donations are tax-deductible, and LREC will send members a summary of their yearly contributions in December and January.

-Please download and print the application below and mail to Lake Region Electric Cooperative ATTN: Operation Round-Up PO Box 127, Hulbert, OK 74441
+Please download and print the application below and mail it to Lake Region Electric Cooperative ATTN: Operation Round-Up PO Box 127, Hulbert, OK 74441, or bring it to any of our offices.

 Operation Round-Up Summary